 Integrated Dual Diagnosis Treatment

-For example, a study in the American Journal of Drug and Alcohol Abuse found those who had a dual diagnosis, most had:
+For example, a study in the American Journal of Drug and Alcohol Abuse found those who had a dual diagnosis generally had:

-- A history of abuse of multiple drugs
+- a history of struggling with drug use, often with multiple drugs

-Therapeutic choices are vast, and they could mean real help for people who have a dual diagnosis.
-Most people who enter treatment programs are paired with a therapist, and are asked to go through multiple one-on-one treatment sessions in which they discuss both their addictions and their illnesses, and learn more about how they can be handled.
+Therapeutic choices are vast and they could mean real help for people who have a dual diagnosis.
+Most people who enter treatment programs are paired with a therapist.
+They are asked to go through multiple one-on-one treatment sessions in which they discuss both their addictions and their mental illnesses, and learn more about how co-occurring disorders can be treated.

 For some people, group therapy makes a world of difference.
 The therapist controls these interactions and helps the person learn how to deal with the fear and cope with the trigger.

-Our staff at Shadow Mountain Recovery realized that dual diagnosis treatment is essential in order for people who suffer from mental illness and addiction to fully recover.
-We also understand that treatment should be individualized, which is why we offer many other forms of therapy for clients:
+Shadow Mountain Recovery is a center offering co-occurring disorders treatment.
+Our staff realizes that dual diagnosis and treatment is essential in order for people who suffer from mental illness and addiction to fully recover.
+We also understand that treatment should be individualized, which is why we offer many other forms of therapy for clients, including:

-- Cognitive and dialectical behavioral therapies, which are research-supported approaches to counseling and psychotherapy that can greatly assist with dual diagnosis cases.
+- Cognitive and dialectical behavioral therapies: research-supported approaches to counseling and psychotherapy that can greatly assist with dual diagnosis cases.

-- Trauma-informed care, because many cases of substance abuse and mental health diagnosis, results from traumatic events.
+- Trauma-informed care: many cases of substance abuse and mental health diagnosis, result from traumatic events.

-If you or a loved one needs an individualized treatment plan to help with addiction and mental health, call Shadow Mountain Recovery today.
+If you or a loved one needs an individualized treatment plan to help with addiction and mental health, call Shadow Mountain Recovery today at 800-203-8249.